SecureOPCUA/MiloDockerized/UsernamePasswordAuthentication/README.md

 The server does not stop automatically so stop it with "Ctrl + C".
 You will know the test succeeded when you read the log message "Succeeded in making a connection on a secure channel.".
 4. Client and server can now be used separately.
-Images can be reused, as the credentials for the client and the user database for the server are both located outside the images and can be changed without rebuilding the image.
+The server image can be reused, as the user database for the server is both located outside the images and can be changed without rebuilding the image.